illescasDaniel/EverythingLibs/README.md

 float benchmark(const Function& function, size_t iterations = 1)
 ```

-- EVTBasics: a set of classes that makes easier to manage some data.
+- **EVTBasics**: a set of classes that makes easier to manage some data.

 ```c++
 Any // Manage any type of data